 Once you've mastered the commercial flight maneuvers to the new standards and learned all about the privileges and limitations of the commercial pilot certificate, your instructor will sign you off for the checkride.
 Since you've taken checkrides before, you know what to expect: a couple of hours of groundwork for the verbal portion of the exam and a quick flight is all it takes.

-Remember, the examiner is testing to see what kind of commercial pilot you'll be, so act uber-professional at all times.
-Don't skimp on the seatbelt briefing, and remember that precision is crucial -- don't do anything sloppy!
+Remember, the examiner is testing to see what kind of commercial pilot you'll be, so act very professional at all times.
+Don't skimp on the seatbelt briefing, and remember that precision is crucial, don't do anything sloppy!